Partial order on passive states and Hoffman majorization in quantum thermodynamics: Classical preliminaries

 where $\tau_t$ can be any of the $k$ parts within partition $\tau$ and $|\tau_t|$ is the size of part $\tau_t$.
 We denote the set of the above $2^{d-1}$ matrices by $\mathcal{M}^{\mathcal{P}(d)}$ since each partition $\tau \in \mathcal{P}(d)$ corresponds to a matrix $M^{\tau} \in \mathcal{M}^{\mathcal{P}(d)}$.
 A generic element of $\mathcal{M}^{\mathcal{P}(d)}$ is thus

 where $\mathfrak{I}_{|\tau_t |}$ is a $|\tau_t | \times |\tau_t |$ matrix with all entries equal to one.
 For example, in the case of $d=3$, the four partitions and associated matrices are given by

 The following theorem, due to Hoffman \cite{Hoffman1969}, gives a meaning to this construction. \begin{theorem}[\cite{Hoffman1969}] The set $\mc{R}(d)$ of $d\times d$ Hoffman matrices coincides with the convex hull of $\mathcal{M}^{\mathcal{P}(d)}$. \end{theorem} In other words, any Hoffman matrix $R$ can be constructed as a convex mixture of individual $M^\tau$ matrices.
-The action of an individual matrix $M^{\tau}$ on a non-increasing probability vector $\vec{p}$ yields another non-increasing probability vector $\vec{p}\, '$ such that
+The action of an individual matrix $M^{\tau}$ on a passive vector $\vec{p}$ yields another passive vector $\vec{p}\, '$ such that

 where